rd-kainos/defra-identity-hapi-plugin/readme.md

 Before you use DIHP, there are a few things you will need.
 If you do not have the following items, please contact X to begin the onboarding process.

-- B2C Tenant ID
+- Url of the Identity App you are connecting to
+- Your Identity Service Id
-- Client ID
+- Your Identity Client Id
-- Client Secret
+- Your Identity Client Secret
+- The name of the journey you want to send your user on for authentication
-- The names of your policies
+- The name of the B2C policy your user will go through for authentication
-    - You will need, as a minimum:
-        - A signup/signin policy
-        - A password reset policy

 # Demo
 This repo includes a demo application in the `demo` directory.